JetBrains/kotlin-web-site/docs/topics/inline-classes.md

 value class Password(private val s: String)
 ```

-To declare an inline class for the JVM backend, use the `value` modifier along with the `@JvmInline` annotation before class declaration:
+To declare an inline class for the JVM backend, use the `value` modifier along with the `@JvmInline` annotation before the class declaration:

 ```kotlin
 // For JVM backends